 How big is the Island?
 A lot bigger than Avalon.
 It's 76 square miles, 20 miles long, eight miles wide at its widest (Long Point), half mile wide at its narrowest (the Isthmus), has 54 miles of coastline and reaches just over 2,000 feet at its highest point.

 A: Spas, shopping, dining, nightlife?
 Yep, we have those.
-Kayaking, snorkeling, hiking, biking, horseback riding, golf?
+Kayaking, snorkeling, hiking, biking, golf?
 Yep, those too.
 You can plan a vacation here that's chock-a-block with grueling eco-adventures or completely devoid of a single activity other than a book and the beach.
 There are plenty of things to do on Catalina or you can do nothing at all.
 Afterall, it's your vacation.

 A: Yes.
 While the idea of commuting to work on a boat may seem romantic, it's not exactly practical in the long term.
 Most of us live here year round.
 We bring on additional staff in summer, some of which may live elsewhere in the slower season.